Expression Interrupted

 Yazıcı, who was brought to the courthouse on 5 August 2016, was placed in pre-trial detention by the Istanbul 3rd Criminal Judgeship of Peace and sent to Silivri Prison.

 On 11 April 2017, at the end of the investigation carried out by the Istanbul Chief Public Prosecutor’s Office, an indictment was issued against 17 people, including journalists Ahmet Altan, Mehmet Altan and Nazlı Ilıcak, as well as Yazıcı.
-The 247-page indictment, which consisted of 24 folders of investigation documents, accused Yazıcı of “attempting to overthrow the Parliament or to prevent it from fulfilling its duties” (Article 311 of Turkish Penal Code [TCK]); “attempting to overthrow the government of the Republic of Turkey or to prevent it from fulfilling its duties” (Article 312 of TCK); “attempting to overthrow the Constitutional order” (Article 309 of TCK), “managing an armed terrorist organization” (Article 314/1 of TCK); “membership in a terrorist organization” (Article 314/2 of TCK); “committing a crime on behalf of an armed terrorist organization while not being its member” (Article 220/6 of TCK); “knowingly and willingly aiding an armed terrorist organization” (Article 220/7 of TCK), and “inciting hatred and hostility” (Article 216 of TCK).
+The 247-page indictment, which consisted of 24 folders of investigation documents, accused Yazıcı of “attempting to overthrow the Parliament or to prevent it from fulfilling its duties” (Article 311 of Turkish Penal Code [TCK]); “attempting to overthrow the government of the Republic of Turkey or to prevent it from fulfilling its duties” (Article 312 of TCK); “attempting to overthrow the Constitutional order” (Article 309 of TCK), “managing an armed terrorist organization” (Article 314/1 of TCK); “membership in a terrorist organization” (Article 314/2 of TCK); “committing a crime on behalf of an armed terrorist organization while not being its member” (Article 220/6 of TCK); “knowingly and willingly aiding an armed terrorist organization” (Article 220/7 of TCK), and “inciting hatred and enmity” (Article 216 of TCK).

 The indictment cited a TV commercial released by Zaman daily on 5 October 2015, which allegedly alluded to the impending coup attempt of 15 July 2016, as the basis for the accusations against Yazıcı.
 The prosecutor alleged that Yazıcı was involved in preparing and releasing the TV commercial in question.
-Claiming that the said commercial aimed to lay the groundwork for public opinion and perception against the government by means of coded messages, and hence, Yazıcı participated in the coup attempt, the indictment argued:
+Claiming that the commercial aimed to lay the groundwork for public opinion and perception against the government by means of coded messages, and hence, Yazıcı participated in the coup attempt, the indictment argued:

 “Having regard to the fact that the period between the 15 July 2016 coup attempt carried out by the terrorist organization and the release of the TV commercial, which included footage of a laughing baby, on 5 October 2015 is 9 months and 10 days, that is, a full term pregnancy; that had the coup attempt succeeded, the images that would come to life throughout the country as a result of the nationwide curfew that would be imposed after the declaration of a so-called martial law would be similar to the ghost streets and deserted settlements used in the TV commercial; that certain settlements and public institutions, especially the Grand National Assembly of Turkey, were bombed during the coup attempt, and the TV commercial included public warning sirens used at times of war and other threats, as well as that the sound of cannons heard while the newspaper’s logo is displayed on the screen gives the perception that the settlement shown in the said TV commercial was bombed, […] it cannot be a coincidence that the coup attempt and the TV commercial are similar...”